 One of the operating systems shown below is required in order to use FUJITSU Enterprise Postgres.

-- RHEL7.2 or later
+- RHEL7.2 or later minor version

-- RHEL8.1 or later
+- RHEL8.1 or later minor version

-- SLES 12 SP2 or later
+- SLES 12 SP5

 SLES 12 cannot be used if performing failover operation integrated with PRIMECLUSTER.

 - The following packages are required for operations on RHEL7.